sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_error_3.png)

-Let's double check that this region also works with the first PDF:
+Double check that this region also works with the first PDF:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_error_4.png)

 Yes, it works too.

-If you're feeling picky, try resizing the region using the green box for visual feedback, until the lower edge of the box doesn't overlap the customer service line in the first PDF (auto_insurance_anyco_golden_1.pdf).
+If you're feeling picky, try resizing the region using the green box for visual feedback, until the lower edge of the box doesn't overlap the text `For customer service` in the first PDF (auto_insurance_anyco_golden_1.pdf).
 But even if you don't fine tune the region size, you can rest easy that you won't accidently capture the customer service line.
 This is because the Region method only captures text that is almost or completely contained in the region.

 3. Click **Publish** and choose **Production** to save your changes to the config.